well1791/belief-systems/chapters/chapter01.md

 ## What is “belief system”?

-Let's imagine we're talking about purpose of life, politics, relationships, and so on but, while we are talking you notice that I use some words in a strange way, maybe words like: exist, moral, love, hapiness, etc. After a few minutes of conversation, it seems that the meaning of those words are quite the same to what you already know, but at the same time you know it's not exactly the same, instead, you could say it's quite different.
+Let's imagine we're talking about politics, relationships, travels and so on but, while we are talking, you notice that I use some words in a strange way, maybe words like: existence, morality, love, hapiness, etc. After a few minutes of conversation, it seems that the meaning of those words are quite the same to what you already know but, at the same time you know it's not exactly the same, instead, you could say it's quite different.
 This is clearly a case of uncertainty, so, at this point of the conversation you should ask yourself at least one of these questions:

   * Are you understanding exactly what I'm trying to explain?
-  * How much can these differences of meaning on words change the intentional meaning of the entire conversation?
+  * About the differences of meaning on words.
+How much can they change the intentional meaning of the entire conversation?
   * Would it be right if you explore the uncertainty of the meaning just by listening?
   * Should you ask for a concrete definition for any of the words that you notice aren't exactly what you think you know?